OGRECave/ogre-next/Docs/src/manual/HlmsPBSDatablockReference.md

-Reference Guide: HLMS Datablock {#hlmsdatablockref}
+Reference Guide: HLMS PBS Datablock {#hlmspbsdatablockref}
 ===============================

+- Reference for a datablock for the PBS HLMS implementation
 - A Datablock is a "material" from the user's perspective.
 It is the only mutable block.
 It holds data (i.e. material properties) that will be passed directly to the shaders, and also holds which Macroblock, Blendblocks and Samplerblocks are assigned to it.
 - Datablocks are located in Json material filename: `[name].material.json`
 - When loading a texture, if no sampler is provided, a default one from the HLMS is supplied